christopher-besch/homepage/src/articles/maki_01/maki_01.md

     ...
 }
 ```

-The extensibility aspect is mainly expressed in the [Renderer Abstraction](#renderer-abstraction).

 # Renderer Abstraction
 Even though Maki is currently using OpenGL only, different rendering APIs (like Vulcan, Metal or DirectX) can easily be added.